Specific protection for your rental properties

 As a landlord, you will need a particular type of insurance for properties you rent out to tenants.
 This cover usually includes the same type of protection as your usual house insurance, such as cover for buildings and contents in the event of a range of circumstances.

-However, you need certain extra cover as a landlord, including for:
+However, you should consider if you need certain extra cover as a landlord, including cover for:

 - Damage to your property (by the tenant)